rlabrecque/Steamworks.NET-Docs/faq.md

 This is most likely either caused by not calling `SteamAPI.RunCallbacks()` at regular intervals in your game or not calling `SteamUserStats.StoreStats()` after you set an achievement.

+### Cam I disable compilation of Steamworks.NET on specific platforms?

+Yes!
+Just define `DISABLESTEAMWORKS`.
+This can be done with Unity in the Player Settings.
+For more information see [Unity's Documentation](https://docs.unity3d.com/Manual/PlatformDependentCompilation.html)
+Note that you will have to wrap all your code that calls Steamworks functions in `#if` statements as well.

 ### What versions of Unity are supported?

 Steamworks.NET currently targets Unity 4.7 and 5.0+.
 Unity Pro is required when using 4.7.